hmcRobotLab/pycreate/readme.rst

 * song_dance.py:

-  - A function song_dance to cause the robot to do some simple actions: first play a distinctive sound as a warning sound.
-After the sound stops, have robot do a little dance.
+  - Includes a function song_dance() to first play a distinctive sound as a warning sound.
+After the sound stops, the robot dances.

 Include angular and linear motion, but stay roughly within a 50 cm radius of its start point.
 Include some sort of repeated motion that you code using a loop.

 * wander.py: